 Price: £5,199 (ABS £5,499)

-To comment on this article Log in or Sign Up for a free profile
+Learn about Multi Bike Insurance.
+Or, to comment on this article Log in or Sign Up for a free profile

 For news, updates, promotions and special offers, just enter your email address below: